Akash-376/Electricity-Corporation-Management-System/README.md

 ## Step 5
-- Copy and paste the following sql queries into your MySql Command Line Client.
+- Copy and paste the following sql code into your MySql Command Line Client.

 ```mysql
 CREATE DATABASE Power_house_Electricity;